 How Do You Remove Saniderm?

 The best way to remove Saniderm is to find an edge of the bandage, and then to pull it back over itself in the direction of hair growth.
 Pulling upward on the Saniderm can be painful, so we don’t recommend it.
 In some rare cases, people can “stick” to the Saniderm bandage better than others, which can make it more difficult than normal to remove.
 In cases like this, try removing the Saniderm in a warm shower.
-The warmth will loosen the adhesive, and make it easier to remove.
+The warmth will loosen the adhesive, making it easier to remove.

 Was this article helpful?